Ethnicity, Race, and Migration

 The program in Ethnicity, Race, and Migration offers an introduction to the intellectual traditions and debates surrounding the concepts of ethnicity, nationality, and race; a grounding in both the history of migration and its contemporary manifestations; and a knowledge of the cultures, structures, and peoples formed by these migrations.
 Courses cover traditional ethnic studies topics such as Latino and Asian American studies; the major also encourages systematic study of the indigenous peoples of North America, migrations to North America, and comparative study of other intercontinental migrations.

-During the freshman or sophomore year, students interested in the major should take ER&M 200, Introduction to Ethnicity, Race, and Migration, an introductory course on the issues and disciplines involved in the study of ethnicity, race, and migration.
+During the first or sophomore year, students interested in the major should take ER&M 200, an introductory course on the issues and disciplines involved in the study of ethnicity, race, and migration.